3ki5tj/invt/prog/README.md

 =========

-This project aims at testing the effectiveness of the inverse-t scheme for the updating magnitude in adaptive sampling scheme, such as
-Wang-Landau and metadynamics.
+This project aims at testing the effectiveness of the inverse-time formula for the updating magnitude in adaptive sampling scheme, such as the Wang-Landau algorithm and metadynamics.

 Programs